 What Is a Workers’ Compensation Insurance Settlement?

-A workers’ comp settlement is the financial compensation paid to an employee who has sustained work-related injuries or illnesses.
-It’s what is used to pay off medical bills, rehabilitation costs or even a death benefit.
+A workers’ compensation settlement is the financial compensation paid to an employee who has sustained work-related injuries or illnesses.
+It can be used to pay off medical bills, rehabilitation costs or even death benefits.

 About Melissa Wylie